sirulli/yoimages/README.md

 Thanks to Fengyuan Chen for his [jQuery Image Cropper](http://fengyuanchen.github.io/cropper/ "") plugin.

-Thanks to [wp-fred](https://profiles.wordpress.org/wp-fred-1/ "") for the Dutch translations of the plugin.
+Thanks to [wp-fred](https://profiles.wordpress.org/wp-fred-1/ "") for the Dutch translations of the plugin and for suggesting and designing the "user-friendly names" feature for crop formats.

 Thanks to [Maxime Lafontaine](http://www.maximelafontaine.net/ "") for the French translations of the plugin.